No. 10 Michigan State holds off Florida late, wins 63-59

+"I'm just proud of my guys for these six games," said Izzo, whose team played six games in 17 days with four of them away from home.
+"This was one of the more incredible stretches in my career as far as number of games against good people on the road, in a short period of time.

+"I'm going to take the win and get out of here and I'm going to realize that we did not play great and blame me some and give Florida credit for the other."

-Ahrens barely beat the shot clock with his baseline slam, giving the Spartans the final points in a game the Gators made close thanks mostly to freshman Andrew Nembhard late.
+Ahrens, who missed all of last season with a foot injury, barely beat the shot clock with his baseline slam.
+He gave the Spartans (8-2) their final points in a game Florida (5-4) made close thanks mostly to freshman Andrew Nembhard.

-Florida (5-4) cut Michigan State's lead to 56-53 on KeVaughn Allen's 3-pointer with 3:24 to play, but Ahrens answered from the corner on the other end.
-Ahrens added a reverse layup on the Spartans' next possession.
+The Gators trimmed a 12-point deficit to 56-53 on KeVaughn Allen's 3-pointer with 3:24 to play, but Ahrens answered from the corner on the other end.
+He added a reverse layup on the Spartans' next possession.

 Xavier Tillman led the Spartans (8-2) with 14 points and nine rebounds off the bench.
 Joshua Langford and Nick Ward added 13 points apiece for Michigan State, which finished with a season low in points.

-Note: This story has been corrected to show the player who scored Michigan State's final seven points spells his last name as Ahrens, not Aherns.